Second-Harmonic-Generation/SHG-Documentation/citation/README.md

 <h1 align="center">Harvard style and BibTeX of the Articles</h1>

-Bibliographic References (BibTeX and Harvard Style) – All article references used across the SHG GitHub Organization, maintained in BibTeX format.
+This collection provides all article references from the SHG GitHub Organization, maintained in BibTeX and Harvard Style format.
----

-**Note**:
 Please consider cite to our related works.
 To make it easier to understand our contributions, the articles are **sorted by thematic order**, not by chronological order.

 # Contents